Tearnote/colec/README.md

 # Colec: a collection tracker webapp

-*Colec* is a single-page Django webapp that allows users to track any number of collections, of any kind - books, movies, videogames, you name it.
+*Colec* is a single-page webapp that allows users to track any number of collections, of any kind - books, movies, videogames, you name it.
 It was originally made for [Code Institute](https://codeinstitute.net/)'s 4th submission project.

 ## Important notes